HynwLee/How-to-Install-OS-101/How to Install Debian 10 GNOME.md

 home: All of the left, ext4, /home

 \# after installation, go into BIOS settings and fix it.

+[11]
+Workspace Behavior -> Activities -> Privacy: Keep history: "as you want"

 [13]
 (sudo) systemctl enable ufw will create the symlink